slab/quill/docs/editor/formats.md

 ---
 layout: docs
-title: Editor Formats - Scribe
+title: Editor Formats - Quill
 permalink: /docs/editor/formats/
 ---

 # Formats

-Scribe currently supports a number of formats.
+Quill currently supports a number of formats.
 Enabling a format:

-- \- Allows the Scribe Editor to recognize the format
+- \- Allows the Quill Editor to recognize the format
-- \- Scribe API calls using the format
+- \- Quill API calls using the format
 - \- Registers associated hotkeys

 Note that enabling a format is distinct from adding a control in the [toolbar](/docs/modules/toolbar/).
 By default all supported formats are enabled.